ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 The ScanBus is PORTABLE, meaning it DOES NOT REQUIRE INSTALLATION and can be used even on pen drives.

+ScanBus-BR is NOT limited to Ubuntu and derivatives, it works on practically all the most popular LINUX distributions.
+Sometimes you just have to install the GTK library.

 Free from any advertising or any Adware.

 Designed to help developers find errors in slave devices and for anyone who wants to simulate, test and study the Modbus protocol.